JavierBaltar/chaos-engineering-getting-started/README.md

 Once a chaosengine object is created with active engineState attribute, Litmus Operator creates the chaos-runner pod in the target Kubernetes namespace.
 This runner checks experiment details and orchestrates the workflow.

-Target identification is something that makes Litmus different.
-To zero in on the target, the user has to insert a specific annotation on the deployment (more workloads are supported here: DaemonSet, StatefulSet and DeploymentConfig).
-Then, the user needs to modify the labels and fields in the chaosengine object (an example is shown below) so that Litmus can then locate all (or some) of the pods of the target deployment.
+The user has to insert a specific annotation on the deployment (i.e. DaemonSet, StatefulSet and Deployment).
+Then, the user needs to modify the labels and fields in the chaosengine object so that Litmus can then locate all of the pods of the target deployment.

-Once the Operator verifies that all the above prerequisites are met (correct labelling, annotation, Chaosexperiment object, permissions), it will create a pod of the experiment runner, which is responsible for the execution of the experiment.
-This workflow allows for limiting the blast radius of an experiment, as well as for concurrent experiment executions.
+Secondly, the operator verifies that all the above prerequisites are met (labelling, annotation, Chaos experiment object, permissions).
+It will create a pod of the experiment runner, which is responsible for the execution of the experiment.

+Once the experiment is completed, the Chaos result resource is updated with the output of the test according to the probes included.

 ## **Demo**
 The goal of this demo is to install Litmus Chaos on a Kubernetes cluster (AWS EKS based) and execute a couple of experiments in order to gain a wider vision on Chaos Engineering for Kubernetes features.